 Cloze – Free, primarily focused on social CRM.

-The other gripe that I have about ContactZilla is that it wants to run in its own window.
-On the Chromebook, this is an annoyance because the entire OS is run inside of a single window with multiple tabs.
+The other issue with ContactZilla is that it wants to run in its own window.
+On the Chromebook, this is annoying because the entire OS is run inside of a single window with multiple tabs.
 While I can open new windows, it just doesn’t seem necessary.
-Combine that with the lack of any external data sources and it’s just too bare-bones for my liking.

 Of everything that I’ve tried, fruux is probably the closest to a real address book that I’ve found.
 It has a great ability to sync to multiple devices, it allows you to share your contact lists and it works with eM Client, which is my email client of choice…on Windows.

 But it’s also lacking a lot.
 First and foremost, the only way that you can import a list of contacts is via a vcard file, or by entering a contact manually. fruux also won’t let you sync your contacts to a device unless you pay the monthly premium.
 While we agree that every company needs to make money, bi-directional sync is something that fruux could easily handle with better Google account integration.

 The promise of Cloze is really cool, but using the app proved to be more than what I was wanting.
 The basis is that it’s focused on social and keeps a score of your relationships.
 Cloze should also be able to keep your contacts updated, as you have to manually choose to connect to each service.

 Unfortunately, in having so many features, it misses out on the core of being a really great address book.
 That’s not to down the product.
 It’s very good at what it’s supposed to do.
 So perhaps the issue here is that I was wanting it to be something other than what it is.
 Cloze is a really great option when you’re wanting in-depth CRM with social features.
 But if you’re wanting a simple address book, you’re likely to find yourself overwhelmed.